 Joyce Kozloff: Maps + Patterns

 Reception: 5:30 p.m.
 Lecture: 6:15 p.m.
 Feb.
 7, 2020

 Joyce Kozloff works to fuse a love for widespread artistic traditions with an activist temperament.
 Beginning in 1970, energized by participation in the feminist art movement in Los Angeles and New York, she became a founding member of the Heresies publishing collective and an originating figure of the Pattern and Decoration movement.
 Her manifesto, which negates the negative stance of minimalism (anti-pure, anti- emotionless, anti-loveless...to name a few) and advocates for affirmation (additive, romantic, imaginative, embroidered, vulgar, warm, open...to name a few), summarizes the value and legitimacy of women’s work, women’s rights, and women’s art.
-RSVP now!

 Bernard Leibov: Contemporary Art at the New Frontier

 Reception: 5:30 p.m.
 Lecture: 6:15 p.m.
 March 20, 2020